A good rooster is like gold – seriously.

 Of course, as long as they get along.

-When you first introduce a new rooster to the flock, it’s possible the chickens will need to “work it out” while they establish a pecking order.
+When you first introduce a new rooster (or new chickens for that matter) to the flock, it’s possible the chickens will need to “work it out” while they establish a pecking order or hierarchy.
+Squabbles are a necessary part of the process and is normal behavior.

 If you introduce a rooster that’s overly aggressive, I don’t advise keeping it for the overall health of your flock.